ellaboevans/express_App/README.md

-# express_App
+# Express_App
-This is just a simple express server.
-That send files from an external files.
+A simple express app that is used with view engine to power a blog website.